mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-03-10-robhampson-portrait.md

 ---
-layout: work
+layout: media
 title: "Illusion of the eye"
-description: "PaperFaces portrait of @robhampson drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @robhampson drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-robhampson-twitter-lg.jpg
   thumb: paperfaces-robhampson-twitter-150.jpg